brack3t/Djrill/README.rst

 * Support for HTML, attachments, extra headers, and other features of `Django's built-in email <https://docs.djangoproject.com/en/dev/topics/email/>`_
 * Mandrill-specific extensions like tags, metadata, tracking, and MailChimp templates
+* Optional support for Mandrill inbound email and other webhook notifications, via Django signals
 * An optional Django admin interface

 Djrill is released under the BSD license.
 It is tested against Django 1.3, 1.4, and 1.5